HarmoniqaOrg/Quantoro/docs/PRD.md

 # Product Requirements Document - Quantoro

-## Project Overview
-Implementation of CVaR-LASSO Enhanced Index Replication (CLEIR) with ML enhancements for eToro Alpha Pods assignment.

-## Current Sprint: Project Setup
-- **Objective**: Initialize project structure and development environment
-- **Success Criteria**: All files created, dependencies installed, initial commit pushed
-- **Design Decisions**:
-  - Using CVXPy for optimization (proven CVaR support)
-  - PyTorch for ML models (better transformer support)
-  - Async architecture for data fetching (FMP rate limits)

-## Architecture Decisions Log
-- **2024-01-XX**: Selected 60 most liquid S&P 100 stocks to balance diversification and liquidity
-- **2024-01-XX**: Chose quarterly rebalancing to minimize transaction costs while maintaining responsiveness

-## Technical Specifications
-- **CVaR Confidence Level**: 95% (α = 0.95)
-- **Max Position Size**: 5%
-- **Transaction Costs**: 10 bps per side
-- **Rebalancing**: Quarterly
-- **Lookback Window**: 252 trading days
-- **2025-06-25**: Replaced the `pytickersymbols` library with a hardcoded list of 60 tickers. **Reason**: The library provided an unstable list containing non-common stock tickers (e.g., preferred shares), causing silent failures in the data loading pipeline.
-A fixed list ensures reproducibility and stability.
-- **2025-06-25**: Enhanced the data loader (`FmpDataLoader`) to handle individual ticker API failures gracefully using `asyncio.gather(return_exceptions=True)` instead of failing the entire batch.
-- **2025-06-25**: Switched the default CVXPY solver from `ECOS` to `SCS` to resolve "solver not installed" errors and improve out-of-the-box compatibility.
-- **2025-06-25**: Implemented a fallback mechanism in the rolling backtester to hold previous weights if an optimization step fails, preventing the backtest from crashing and ensuring continuity.
-- **2025-06-26**: Designed and implemented an alpha-aware optimization strategy. **Components**:
-    - **Data Source**: Financial Modeling Prep (FMP) for alternative data signals (analyst recommendations, insider trading).
-    - **Signal Processing**: A `SignalProcessor` class normalizes and combines raw signals into a single composite alpha score per asset.
-    - **Optimization**: The `AlphaAwareCVaROptimizer` modifies the core CVaR objective function to `Minimize(CVaR - alpha_factor * PortfolioAlpha)`, creating a dual-objective to balance risk minimization with alpha maximization.

-## 6. Success Metrics

-- **Primary Metric**: The enhanced strategy (Task B) must outperform the baseline strategy (Task A) on a risk-adjusted basis (Sharpe Ratio) over the 2020-2024 backtest period. **(Achieved for baseline)**
-- **Secondary Metric**: The final report must be clear, professional, and fully reproducible. **(In Progress)**

-## 7. Final Project Status
+## 1. Project Overview
+This document outlines the final product requirements, design decisions, and outcomes for the **Quantoro** project.
+The goal was to implement and evaluate a series of quantitative investment strategies, starting with a baseline CVaR optimization and progressing to more advanced models incorporating market regimes and machine learning-driven alpha signals, as per the eToro Alpha Pods assignment.

+---

+## 2. Core Strategy Requirements

+The project successfully implemented three distinct strategies:

+- **Task A: Baseline CVaR Optimization**: Implement the CVaR optimization methodology from the CLEIR paper to replicate an equal-weight benchmark while minimizing tail risk (95% CVaR).
+- **Task B: Regime-Aware Enhancement**: Enhance the baseline model with a dynamic risk framework.
+The model must detect market regimes (e.g., "Risk-On" vs. "Risk-Off") and adjust its risk-taking (CVaR constraints, penalties) accordingly.
+- **Task C: Hybrid ML Alpha Model**: Integrate alternative data and machine learning to generate alpha signals.
+The optimizer's objective function must be modified to simultaneously minimize CVaR and maximize exposure to these ML-generated alpha scores.

+---

+## 3. Final Technical Specifications

+The following parameters were standardized across all backtests to ensure comparability:

+- **Universe**: A fixed list of 60 liquid S&P 100 stocks.
+- **Backtest Period**: January 2010 - December 2024.
+- **Rebalancing Frequency**: Quarterly.
+- **Lookback Window**: 252 trading days (1 year).
+- **CVaR Confidence Level (α)**: 95% (default).
+- **Max Position Weight**: 7% (default, dynamically adjusted in regime model).
+- **Transaction Costs**: 10 bps (0.10%) per transaction.
+- **Optimization Solver**: `SCS` (used across all `cvxpy` optimizations for stability).

+---

+## 4. Key Design & Architecture Decisions

+This log summarizes the key technical and design decisions made throughout the project lifecycle.

+- **Universe Selection**: Replaced the volatile `pytickersymbols` library with a hardcoded list of 60 liquid tickers.
+  - **Reason**: Ensured backtest reproducibility and stability by removing non-common stock tickers and API lookup failures.

+- **Data Fetching**: Implemented an asynchronous data loader using `aiohttp` and `asyncio`.
+  - **Reason**: Efficiently handled API rate limits from Financial Modeling Prep (FMP) and sped up data acquisition.
+API failures for individual tickers are now handled gracefully without halting the entire process.

+- **Solver Standardization**: Selected `SCS` as the default solver for all `cvxpy` optimizations.
+  - **Reason**: `SCS` provided the best balance of stability and out-of-the-box compatibility, resolving runtime errors encountered with other solvers like `ECOS`.

+- **Backtest Engine Robustness**: The rolling backtester was enhanced with a fallback mechanism.
+  - **Reason**: If an optimization step fails for a given period, the engine now holds the previous period's weights instead of crashing.
+This ensures the backtest runs to completion.

+- **Regime-Aware Model Design**: An `EnsembleRegimeDetector` was built, combining a trend-following (SMA) model and a volatility (Mean Reversion Speed) model.
+  - **Reason**: The ensemble approach produces a more robust, continuous "Risk-Off" probability, avoiding binary switching and allowing the optimizer to adjust its risk parameters smoothly.

+- **Hybrid ML Alpha Model Design**: A dual-objective `AlphaAwareCVaROptimizer` was implemented.
+  - **Reason**: The optimizer's objective function `Minimize(CVaR - λ * PortfolioAlpha)` effectively balances the competing goals of minimizing tail risk and maximizing exposure to ML-generated alpha signals.
+The `λ` parameter controls the trade-off.

+---

+## 5. Success Metrics & Final Outcomes

+- **Primary Goal**: Outperform the baseline strategy (Task A) on a risk-adjusted basis (Sharpe Ratio).
+  - **Outcome**: **Achieved.** Both the Regime-Aware (B) and Hybrid ML (C) models delivered higher Sharpe Ratios and absolute returns than the baseline.
+The Hybrid model was the top performer.

+- **Secondary Goal**: Deliver a clear, professional, and fully reproducible project.
+  - **Outcome**: **Achieved.** The project includes a `Makefile` for one-command execution, comprehensive documentation, and clean, modular code.

+---

+## 6. Final Project Status

 **Status: Complete & Ready for Submission**

 All tasks outlined in the assignment—Baseline CVaR (A), Regime-Aware Enhancement (B), and Hybrid ML Alpha (C)—have been successfully implemented, debugged, and backtested.
-All solver-related issues have been resolved.
+All technical hurdles, including solver issues and data pipeline failures, have been resolved.
 The project documentation has been updated to reflect the final results, and a functional `Makefile` has been created for easy reproducibility.
 The project is now complete and ready for final report generation and submission.